Posted on October 22, 2011 in alcohol and drug addiction

 Like bath salts and other synthetic drugs, the drug has not yet been regulated by the Drug Enforcement Administration and teens are purchasing it legally online.
 It has sent four teens to the emergency room so far this year.

 Wherever you are in the country, it is likely that your teen has heard of Dragonfly and drunk gummi bears.
-Now that you know of the risks, it’s up to you to talk to your teen, make your rules and expectations clear, and offer your teen the support they need to avoid this new wave of teen drug abuse.
+Now that you know of the risks, it’s up to you to talk to your teen, make your rules and expectations clear, and offer your teen the support they need to avoid or to treat this new wave of teen drug abuse.

 Struggling with drug or alcohol addiction?